heinzermch/heinzermch.github.io/_posts/2025-01-05-on-rlhf-dpo-and-ppo.md

  - First: $$ r_t(\theta) \hat{A_t}$$ is the $$ L^{CPI}$$
  - Second: $$ \text{clip}(r_t(\theta), 1- \epsilon, 1+\epsilon) \hat{A_t}$$ clips the probability ratio, i.e. it ensures that $$ r_t(\theta) \in [1- \epsilon, 1+\epsilon]$$.

-The minimum between the two terms ensure we take the lower bound (pessimistic estimate).
+The minimum between the two terms ensures we take the lower bound (pessimistic estimate).

 ![How clip function stops the update](/assets/images/rlhf_ppo_dpo/lclip_intuition.png)